- Cancer Information

-Most people have times after a major loss when they feel they just can’t go on any longer.
+You may have times when you feel like you just can’t go on any longer.
 The pain of grief is too hard or just doesn’t seem to be getting any better.
 Be kind to yourself – it is normal that some days are much harder than others.
-After a few weeks, you will usually start to notice a pattern of good days and bad days, with the good days gradually increasing.
+With time, you may start to notice a pattern of good days and bad days, with the good days gradually increasing.

-Sometimes a person may begin to feel “stuck” in their grief and become very depressed or anxious.
-Or worse, they may begin to feel suicidal, as though not going on is a real option.
-If this is the case for you or someone you care about, it is important to seek help.
+Sometimes a person may feel “stuck” in their grief and feel very depressed or anxious.
+Or worse, they may begin to think about suicide, as though not going on is a real option.
+If this is the case for you or someone you care about, it is important to get help.

-- find it difficult to function on a daily basis
+- find it difficult to get through daily tasks

-- begin to rely on alcohol or other drugs
+- begin to depend on alcohol or other drugs

 - stop eating regularly